rachel170/tp/docs/DeveloperGuide.md

 There are 2 different types of implementations available for the root node.
 One of them is the FlashCardListRoot, and the other is the DeckCardListRoot.
 Both classes implement RootNode interface so that the MainWindow object can access both through polymorphism
 Note that the Review Window is a component of the FlashCardListRoot and not a component of the DeckCardListRoot.
 As a result, the review window can only be initiated from the FlashCardListRoot.

 The 2 of the 3 different modes mentioned in the user guide corresponds to the 2 implementations of root node.
 The last one corresponds to the Review window in terms of UI display.
+More info can be found at [Implementation of UI.](#Implementation-of-UI-(3-Different-Modes))

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2021S1-CS2103T-T15-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)